Data security tips to keep your business information safe

 With an increase in ransomware and other digital threats, the importance of securing company data has never been greater.
 Follow these seven security tips to help protect your business, employees, and customers.

-Keep abreast of scam trends in your area and utilize helpful resources from legitimate sources including:
+Keep abreast of trends in digital scams by monitoring legitimate sources including:

 2. Look closely at unsolicited emails or calls